 3. Audio annotation

 At this point, we assume you have the audio file uploaded and you are familiar with the UI of the audio interface, so we can jump on annotating our audio file.

-To create an audio region annotation, double click to the time where annotation should start and you will see another border of the region is following your mouse.
-When it's on the right place - click one more time and you will see that annotation is created:
+To create an audio region annotation, click to the time where annotation should start and drag to complete.
+You will see a region is following your mouse until you complete the drag motion.

 To play part that was annotated - just press region on the annotation field

 To modify existing annotations, press on the border you need to move and drag it to the right place